madetech/learn/core-skills/web-application-development-with-react/README.md

 Learning the fundamentals - How not to hurt yourself with React

+#### Application

+The candidate has:
-- [ ] Can demonstrate an understanding of the benefits of using React
+- [ ] Has created an application that is independent of the node install on the candidates machine
-- [ ] Creates an application with the following:
+- [ ] Has a make recipe for serve, which runs the application in development mode
-  - The application can be run on any machine:
-    - [ ] The application has `make` recipes for `serve` and `test` which only depend on the host machine having docker installed
+- [ ] Has a make recipe for test, which runs the tests for the application
-  - Setup/Tooling
-    - The candidate has setup the project with the following tools:
-      - [ ] A sandbox environment to quickly prototype components within (e.g. Storybook)
+- [ ] Has a sandbox environment which allows them to quickly prototype components
+- [ ] Has the ablity to hot-reload based on changes
-      - [ ] Hot-reloading
+- [ ] Has a failing test that appears when running make test

+#### Understanding

+The candidate can describe:

-      - [ ] Tests - Which can be run using make test (evidenced by a failing test)'
+- [ ] Situations in which using React would be a benefit
-  - Components
-    - The candidate is able to explain what the following are:
-      - [ ] A component
+- [ ] What a React component is
-      - [ ] The use of props within components
+- [ ] What are props within a component
-      - [ ] The use of state within components
+- [ ] What is state within a component
-      - [ ] The use of children within components
+- [ ] What children are within a component
-      - [ ] Responding to user events
+- [ ] How React allows you to respond to user events
-- Demonstrating understanding of React fundamentals
-  - The candidate can explain the following:
-      - [ ] How to style components
+- [ ] One approach to styling react components
-      - [ ] The lifecycle of components
+- [ ] The component lifecyle
-      - [ ] Managing application state
+- [ ] An approach to managing Application state

 ### Fox

 - Components
   - The candidate has created components demonstrating the following:
     - [ ] A component without any props or state